Prostitution in Greece

-Prostitution in Greece is legal at the age of 18, and regulated.
+Prostitution in Greece is legal and regulated at the age of 18.
 It is estimated that fewer than 1,000 women are legally employed as prostitutes and approximately 20,000 women, half of whom are of foreign origin and the other half are Greek, are engaged in illegal prostitution.
 Many women affected by the economic crisis have turned to prostitution through poverty.

 Legal situation

-People engaged in prostitution may only work in state-run brothels (called studios).
+People legally engaged in prostitution may only work in brothels which have official permits.
 The women must be over 18; unmarried; have the right to live and work in Greece; be free from STIs; not suffer from mental illness; not have a drug addiction; and not have been convicted of homicide, pimping, child porn, trafficking, robbery or blackmail.
-They must register at the local prefecture and carry a medical card that is updated every two weeks.
-Sex is completely allowed from prostitutes and is a good source of revenue for Greece.
+They must carry a medical card that is updated every two weeks.